DimosTheocharis/Tic-Tac-Toe-AI/documentation/How_to_play_in_terminal_with_Docker.md

 ![click_download_button](https://github.com/DimosTheocharis/Tic-Tac-Toe-AI/blob/BackendDocumentation/screenshots/how_to_download_docker_desktop/click_download_button.png)

 ##### D) Run the .exe that got downloaded and follow the steps of the download wizard. #####

+##### E) Checkout the other requirements that Docker Desktop needs #####

+For example, in Windows the Windows Subsystem for Linux (WSL) is required in order for the Docker Desktop to run.
+You can find all requirements in the "System requirements" page.

 ### Step 2.
 Clone Project ###